Guest post by Dr. Shawna Darou, ND

 Ubiquinol vs. CoQ10 supplements

-Coenzyme Q10 supplements (or Ubiquinol if you’re older) can play an important role in both metabolic and cardiovascular health by complementing nutrition, exercise, and lifestyle factors to lower glucose levels and reduce insulin resistance, and also protect your cardiovascular system.
+Coenzyme Q10 supplements (or Ubiquinol if you’re older) can play an important role in both metabolic and cardiovascular health along with nutrition, exercise, and lifestyle factors to lower glucose levels, reduce insulin resistance, and also protect your cardiovascular system.

 It is also an important nutrient to consider for fertility, both for egg and embryo quality through supporting mitochondria function, and also to significantly improve ovulation and fertility response when used with clomiphene citrate.